 - (a) General Member.
 Law enforcement professionals employed by an official law enforcement agency who are involved in crime and/or intelligence analysis.
 General members may hold office. - (b) Associate Member.
 Any individual who works directly or indirectly with an official governmental agency that has an interest in crime and/or intelligence analysis and whose participation can enhance the overall goals of the Corporation.
 Dues for associate members shall be fifty percent (50%) of the dues paid by a general member.
 Associate members may not hold office. - (c) Lifetime Member.
 An individual directly involved with a law enforcement agency or a major contributor to crime and intelligence analysis, who have aided in the enhancement of crime and intelligence analysis through their knowledge, techniques and expertise.
 Such membership status shall require a nomination and subsequent approval by the Board.
 Lifetime members shall not be required to pay dues to participate.
 Only lifetime members who are actively employed by a law enforcement agency may hold office. - (d) Student/Intern Member.
-Any individual currently enrolled in the Crime and/or Intelligence Analysis Certification Program.
+Any individual currently enrolled in the Crime and Intelligence Analysis Certification Program and/or enrolled in any criminal justice-related program and/or completing an internship with a law enforcement agency.
 Dues for student/intern members shall be fifty percent (50%) of the dues paid by a general member.
 Student/intern members may not hold office.